FrankLicm/Multiparty-Dialogue-Span-QA/README.md

 Code for paper: Transformers to Learn Hierarchical Contexts in Multiparty Dialogue for Span-based Question Answering

-The source code files are mainly based on [huggingface](https://github.com/huggingface)/[transformers](https://github.com/huggingface/transformers).
+The source code files are partly based on [huggingface](https://github.com/huggingface)/[transformers](https://github.com/huggingface/transformers).

+Please go to [emorynlp/friendsqa][https://github.com/emorynlp/friendsqa] to see more information.

 #### Source files include: